-When you drive unlabeled (or poorly labeled) trucks, you limit exposure and stunt your business growth.
+When you don't utilize a lawn care truck wrap, you limit your exposure and stunt your lawn care business' growth.

 If you still aren’t convinced, keep reading.
-In this article, we discuss:
+In this article, we'll talk about things like:

-That’s not all.
-Research suggests that consumers are “up to 3X more likely” to choose a company based on their ability to recognize the brand.
+Plus, consumers are up to three times more likely to choose a lawn care business based on their ability to recognize the brand.

 So what do the professionals have to say about brand recognition?

-Due to his smart branding, leads and clients recognize his truck all the time.
+Due to his smart branding, leads and clients recognize his lawn care trucks all the time.

-He believes that his wrapped trucks are one of his top 3 most effective marketing tactics.
+He believes that his wrapped trucks are one of his top three most effective lawn care marketing strategies.

-Just like your lawn care website can sell for you 24/7, so can your wrapped trucks.
+Just like your lawn care website can sell for you 24/7, so can your lawn care truck wraps.

 Jarrett Gentry, owner of Yardbirds in Norman, Oklahoma, painted and lettered one of two trucks in his fleet at the start of the 2018 season.